 This is why, in typical Greek fashion, I suggest bringing a light jacket with you, even if you are visiting in summer!

 There’s no guarantee over how many days the meltemi will go on for.
-On some years, you may get periods of a few windy days, followed by a calmer week.
-In the past few years, the meltemi wind was prevalent for most of July and August, as well as outside this period.
+Sometimes, you may get a few windy days, followed by a calmer week.
+Or you might get windy days non-stop.

 Will the meltemi wind affect my holiday?

-If you are visiting Greece during the meltemi season my best advice, that any local will confirm, is to avoid the beaches facing north.
-As the winds are coming from the north, the northern beaches are the ones that will be most affected.
+If you are visiting Greece during the meltemi season, my best advice is to avoid the beaches facing north, north east and north west.
+As the winds are coming from the north, the northern beaches are the ones that will be most exposed.

 Your hotel owner or other locals should be able to point you to the best sheltered beaches for meltemi days.
-They are the best people to ask.
 Occasionally, they will point you to a pebbly beach, or a rocky outcrop.

 Sand getting in your eyes may be annoying, but the most important thing when the meltemi blows are the waves.
-Even if you are a strong swimmer, you should be very careful, or even avoid swimming altogether.
+Even if you are a good swimmer, you should be very careful, or maybe avoid swimming altogether.

 Combined with the strong currents in Greece, the meltemi is not to be taken lightly.
 In fact, on very windy days you may see a red flag on certain beaches.
 This means that swimming is not allowed, as it can get dangerous.